Boolean satisfiability algorithm heuristics: Branching heuristics in conflict-driven algorithms

+Early branching Heuristics

-Early branching Heuristics (Bohm's Heuristic, Maximum Occurrences on Minimum sized clauses heuristic, and Jeroslow-Wang heuristic) can be regarded as greedy algorithms.
+Heuristics such as Bohm's Heuristic, Maximum Occurrences on Minimum sized clauses heuristic, and Jeroslow-Wang heuristic can be regarded as greedy algorithms.
 Their basic premise is to choose a free variable assignment that will satisfy the most already unsatisfied clauses in the Boolean expression.
 However, as Boolean expressions get larger, more complicated, or more structured, these heuristics fail to capture useful information about these problems that could improve efficiency; they often get stuck in local maxima or do not consider the distribution of variables.
 Additionally, larger problems require more processing, as the operation of counting free variables in unsatisfied clauses dominates the run-time.

+Variable State Independent Decaying Sum

-Another heuristic called Variable State Independent Decaying Sum (VSIDS) attempts to score each variable.
+An influential heuristic called Variable State Independent Decaying Sum (VSIDS) attempts to score each variable.
 VSIDS starts by looking at small portions of the Boolean expression and assigning each phase of a variable (a variable and its negated complement) a score proportional to the number of clauses that variable phase is in.
 As VSIDS progresses and searches more parts of the Boolean expression, periodically, all scores are divided by a constant.
 This discounts the effect of the presence of variables in earlier-found clauses in favor of variables with a greater presence in more recent clauses.
 VSIDS will select the variable phase with the highest score to determine where to branch.

-VSIDS is quite effective because the scores of variable phases is independent of the current variable assignment, so backtracking is much easier.
+VSIDS is quite effective because the scores of variable phases are independent of the current variable assignment, so backtracking is much easier.
 Further, VSIDS guarantees that each variable assignment satisfies the greatest number of recently searched segments of the Boolean expression.